Benefits of Using a Water Softener

 Soft water helps water flow freely in plumbing.
 Hard water causes mineral sediment to build up in your pipes and fixtures.
-This can create clogs and decreased water pressure.
+This can cause clogs and decreased water pressure.

-Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
-Soft water keeps the shine and full flow for faucets and showerheads, nearly as well as the day they were installed.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
+Soft water maintains the luster and full flow for faucets and showerheads, nearly as well as the day they were installed.

-Soft water is doesn’t have a lot of minerals.
+Soft water is low in minerals.
 It doesn’t leave deposits in pipes or constrict water flow in fixtures.

 Over time, hard water can cause minerals to accumulate in your washing machine and dishwasher.

 The mineral deposits in hard water turn into limescale when they get hot.
-This can coat the heating elements in your appliances, reducing life span and efficiency.
+This can coat the heating elements in your appliances, decreasing life span and efficiency.

-As a result, your appliances may need repeated service or need to be swapped out earlier.
+As a result, your appliances may need repeated repairs or need to be swapped out ahead of time.

 Efficient Water Heaters

-Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year life span.
+Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year lifetime.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.